tamagusko/road-quality/README.md

 ## Bugs?

 Found a bug or have any suggestions?
-Open an issue by clicking [here](https://github.com/tamagusko/road-quality/issues).
+Open an issue [here](https://github.com/tamagusko/road-quality/issues).

 ## Contributing